Six Flags (1961–2024): Premier Parks

 During the second half of the 1990s, Premier Parks underwent a massive "Growth through Acquisition" phase.
 On August 16, 1995, they acquired Geauga Lake near Cleveland, Ohio, Wyandot Lake in Powell, Ohio and Darien Lake near Buffalo, New York from Funtime, Inc. for $60 million.
 While Lake Compounce was also included in the purchase, Premier Parks eventually sold it to Kennywood Entertainment Company.
-Aside from theme park acquisitions, Premier also saw plans to expand their water park offerings by opening water parks for the parks that didn't have one.
+Aside from theme park acquisitions, Premier also saw plans to expand their water park offerings by opening water parks for the parks that did not have one.

 In June 1996, Premier Parks went public and raised nearly $70 million through an initial offering at $18 per share.
 The company planned to use the money to expand its parks and acquire others.
 They began their acquisitions for the year by announcing the purchase of The Great Escape & Splashwater Kingdom in Queensbury, New York for an undisclosed amount on August 27, to close the deal by December.
 This was followed up with the acquisition of Elitch Gardens in Denver, Colorado on September 25, the Waterworld USA waterparks in Sacramento and Concord, California, as well as Paradise Island Family Fun Park (next to Waterworld USA Sacramento) from FRE Inc. on October 25 and Riverside Park in Agawam, Massachusetts in December.

 Premier began operating the Marine World theme park near San Francisco during the Mid-1997 season.
 On September 26, Kentucky Kingdom (located in Louisville) owner Paul Hart announced that he would sell the park's operation lease to Premier Parks for $64 million, of which the deal would close on November 7.
 On October 11, Premier became the managing partner for Texas Flags, Ltd., the owners of the Six Flags Over Texas park, and took over its operations.
 In December, Premier announced that they would enter the European market by purchasing a controlling 94 percent interest in the Walibi Group in Wavre, Belgium.
-The company owned six park operations - Walibi Wavre/Aqualibi and Bellewaerde Park in Belgium, Walibi Flevo in Holland, and Walibi Aquitaine, Walibi Schtroumpf, and Walibi Rhône-Alpes in France.
+The company owned six park operations – Walibi Wavre/Aqualibi and Bellewaerde Park in Belgium, Walibi Flevo in Holland, and Walibi Aquitaine, Walibi Schtroumpf, and Walibi Rhône-Alpes in France.
 The purchase was made for Premier to compete with Disneyland Paris and would close in March 1998.
 Within the 1997 year alone, almost 11 million people visited parks owned by Premier.